en

 Calls to these numbers are free from both local and international phones.

 At 112, you’ll usually find operators who speak English.
-For the other numbers, service is typically provided in Ukrainian
+For the other numbers, service is typically provided in Ukrainian.

 Can I drink tap water in Ukraine?